ibm-ecosystem-engineering/azure-arm-templates/ibm-products/cp4i/README.md

 An Azure Red Hat OpenShift (ARO) cluster with:
     - at least 6 nodes
-    - a minimum of 16 vCPUs and 64GB RAM per node
+    - a minimum of 16 vCPUs and 64GB RAM per worker node
     - OpenShift Data Foundation (ODF/OCS) installed
     - A storage cluster installed with ODF with at least 0.5TB capacity